Ircam-R-IoT/motion-analysis-max/README.md

 * for the BITalino R-IoT, look inside `max-bitalino-riot`
 * for IRCAM's R-IoT running firmware v1.7 or lower, see `max-ircam-riot-v1.7`
 * for IRCAM's R-IoT running firmware v1.8 or above, see `max-ircam-riot-v1.8`

+To see the whole set of abstractions in action, open the patch called something like `riot-analysis-example.maxpat` corresponding to your board and firmware versions, and connect your R-IoT to get some input.